You are here

 Perfect Alchemy: Tech, Creativity, and The Future of Work

-In this edition of Monthly Insights, Stuart Hardy, Director of Executive Education, questions the supposed thread that technology plays on the future of jobs and predicts an environment where technology enables us to reconnect with creativity, humanity, and the world.
+In this edition of Monthly Insights, Stuart Hardy, Director of Executive Education, questions the supposed threat that technology plays on the future of jobs and predicts an environment where technology enables us to reconnect with creativity, humanity, and the world.

 Work is changing – driven by global paradigm shifts, new talent architecture, and cognitive tools.
 As robotics, AI, digital nomads, and prosumers grow, jobs are being re-imagined, creating an “augmented workforce.”
 It is vital that as this complex roadmap plays out, we consider the jobs of the future.